Religion in Malta: Others

 As of 2020, there are a reported 10 congregations and 783 Jehovah's Witnesses in Malta, with 1,245 who attended the memorial of Jesus death that they host yearly.

 The Church of Jesus Christ of Latter-day Saints (Mormons) also has two congregations in Malta.

 Non-Christian religions in Malta

 There is one Jewish congregation in Malta.
 There are various Hindu families in Malta that practice their own Hindu faith, but there are no Hindu temples, and the Hindu deceased are buried in Malta, instead of being cremated.

-There are at least 10 Muslim mosques and a Muslim faith school.
-Of the estimated 3,000 Muslims (typically under reported) in Malta, approximately 2,250 are foreigners, approximately 600 are naturalized citizens, and approximately 150 are native-born Maltese.
+There are at least 10 places of Muslim prayer and a Muslim faith school in Malta, but only one mosque with minaret.
+Of the estimated 3,000 Muslims in 2003, some 2,250 are foreigners, some 600 are naturalized citizens, and some 150 are native-born Maltese.

+The 2021 census found that the Muslim population in Malta grew from 6,000 in 2010 to 17,454 in 2021, mainly foreigners, totalling 3.9% of the population.
+Of these a small amount, 1,746, are Maltese citizens.

 The Ahmadiyya Muslim Community is also present.

 Zen Buddhism and the Baháʼí Faith also have about 40 members.

 Paganism is also present in Malta, with a community counting at least 100 individuals who identify as such.